You are here

 Knowledge and Abilities

-Knowledge of: criminal justice system and community corrections; principles and practices of caseload management; Washington State laws, administrative codes and regulations pertaining to parole, probation, determinate sentencing, and work/training release; hearings before the courts, Indeterminate Sentencing Review Board, and DOC Administrative Hearings; jail booking and detention procedures.
+Knowledge of: criminal justice system and community corrections; principles and practices of caseload management; Washington State laws, administrative codes and regulations pertaining to parole, probation, determinate sentencing, and work/training/reentry centers; hearings before the courts, Indeterminate Sentencing Review Board, and DOC Administrative Hearings; jail booking and detention procedures.

-Ability to: use authority constructively; manage a caseload of adult offenders; interact with adult offenders; build rapport and cooperation of adult offenders; establish and maintain effective working relationships with others; represent the agency positively before criminal justice agencies, community organizations, and general public; appraise persons and situations accurately and adopt appropriate course of action; write and speak accurately, clearly, objectively, and effectively.
+Ability to: use authority constructively; manage a caseload of adults under supervision; interact with adults under supervision; build rapport and cooperation of adults under supervision; establish and maintain effective working relationships with others; represent the agency positively before criminal justice agencies, community organizations, and general public; appraise persons and situations accurately and adopt appropriate course of action; write and speak accurately, clearly, objectively, and effectively.

 Legal Requirement(s)